WhiteLicorice/Ren-s-Courses/Content/Blog/cmsc-131-lab0.md

 ```powershell
 gcc --% -m32 first.obj asm_io.obj driver.o -o first.exe -Wl,-subsystem,console
 ```
 - This links all three object files (`first.obj`, `asm_io.obj`, and `driver.o`) into a final 32-bit **Windows console executable**.
 The `-Wl,-subsystem,console` tells the linker that this is a command-line (not GUI) program. `--%` is used in PowerShell to prevent argument parsing errors.
-You may omit this flag if you're using Windows CMD.
+You may omit this flag if you are using Windows CMD.

 ```powershell
 ./first.exe